codybartfast/dirpaths/README.md

 ```
 The `ClearAppRoot()` in the above shouldn't have any effect in this case
 because `RootPresets.Current` should always have a non-null value so it
-should naver fallback to the default path.
+should never fallback to the default path.

 [Fubu]: <https://fubumvc.github.io/>